cactos/Cactos-Runtime/README.md

 # runtime-user-interface

-the user interface for the CACTOS runtime toolkit
+This file captures the css, javascript and HTML files for the client user interface that enables steering the CACTOS runtime toolkit.
+In particular, it supports control over the monitors installed in the testbed, over the configuration of CactoOpt, and supports the deployment of new applications.